axiom-data-science/coral-camera-ingest/README.md

 Note that with the default configuration for this repository, a `CAMERA_URI` variable is set in the root `.env`.
 With more than one camera ingestion, this will not be a suitable configuration.

-It is recommended instead to update the `.env` files at `/cameras/fwc/<camera>/.env` to reflect each camera's specific configuration, and to update the root `docker-compose.yml` file to not override the `CAMERA_URI` when invoking the new camera's configuration, but rely on the `.env` co-located with the camera's `docker-compose.yml`.
+It is recommended instead to update the `.env` files at `/cameras/fwc/<camera>/.env` to reflect each camera's specific configuration, and to update the root `docker-compose.yml` file to not override the `CAMERA_URI` when invoking the new camera's configuration.
+With a configuration like this, cameras will rely upon the `.env` co-located with the camera's `docker-compose.yml`, and can therefore be configured individually (with their own `CAMERA_URI`, their own HTTP endpoints, or other necessary configuration).

 ----